What Airbnb Did To New York City - Slashdot

 But yeah keep thinking it's about hotels.
 Ass-hole.

-That is not the main reason (Score:3)
+That is not the main reason (Score:5, Informative)

 ABnB works because ad-hoc rooms are cheaper than standard hotel rooms.